 Select a an exam type

-Risk and disaster reduction, particularly within the contexts of dealing with uncertainty and increasing resilience, are high on local, national and international agendas.
+Risk and disaster reduction are high on local, national and international agendas.
+Governments, businesses and third sector organisations must deal with uncertainty and increase resilience.
 Academic study can underpin much needed professionalisation and application of evidence and research-based theory to this area.
 This MSc programme aims to meet the growing need for experts trained to analyse and provide solutions to complex risk and disaster resilience issues.
-Students will learn about and explore the characterisation, quantification, management and reduction of risk, disasters, and their associated impacts, from a broad range of scientific, technical, socio-economic, political, environmental, ethical and cultural perspectives.
+Students will learn about and explore the characterisation, quantification, management and reduction of risk, disasters, and their associated impacts.
+They will take a broad range of scientific, technical, socio-economic, political, environmental, ethical and cultural perspectives.
 Through this multidisciplinary approach, students gain expertise in analysing complex challenges, enabling them to become future leaders who drive policy change and innovation.

 Normally a minimum of an upper second-class UK Bachelor's degree in a relevant discipline or an overseas qualification of an equivalent standard.
 Relevant discipline is any science including social sciences, or any humanities subject.